milesroxas/Flint/src/features/linter/README.md

 - Must start with `u-`
 - Use dashes only (no underscores)
-- Should be stacked on custom classes
+- Should be stacked on custom classes (convention only; not enforced by the linter)
 - Examples: `u-margin-top-lg`, `u-text-center`, `u-display-none`

 ### Combo Classes